-At 31 March 2019 the Council had a balance of debtors of £7.101m.
-A review of significant balances suggested that an impairment of doubtful debts of £5.250m was appropriate (equivalent to 74% of the debt outstanding).
+At 31 March 2020 the Council had a balance of debtors of £6.183m.
+A review of significant balances suggested that an impairment of doubtful debts of £5.363m was appropriate (equivalent to 87% of the debt outstanding).
+This compares to 74% as at 31 March 2019 and includes management's assessment of the early impact of the COVID-19 pandemic on income receivable.

 If collection rates were to deteriorate an increase in the amount of the impairment of the doubtful debts would be required.
-Each 1% increase in the level of debt impairment would require an additional c£70k to be set aside.
+Each 1% increase in the level of debt impairment would require an additional c£62k to be set aside.